elixirofearth/FourColourTheoremSolver/README.md

 ### Algorithm Overview

 1. **Image Processing**: Converts user-drawn maps to binary representation
-2. **Region Detection**: Uses connected component labeling to identify distinct regions
+2. **Region Detection**: Uses connected component labelling to identify distinct regions
 3. **Adjacency Detection**: Determines which regions border each other using binary dilation with morphological operations
 4. **Graph Construction**: Creates a graph where vertices represent regions and edges represent adjacencies
 5. **Constraint Satisfaction**: Solves the colouring problem using advanced CSP techniques